phucanh1939/notes/computer/notes/programing-language/lanaguages/Javascript.md

 # Code to Execution (JavaScript)

-There is no compiling to an platform-independent bytecode/IL instructions like java or C#.
-Javascript itself is an platform-independent instructions.
+## Compilation process

+There is no compilation process.
+Javascript is translated to bytecode by the JS Engine when it load the js code into memory.

 ## Runing process